Limerence: Uncertainty and hope

-According to Dorothy Tennov, "uncertainty" is a key element to limerence:
+According to Dorothy Tennov, as an elaboration on a theory by Stendhal, "uncertainty" is a key element to limerence:

 The recognition that some uncertainty must exist has been commented on and complained about by virtually everyone who has undertaken a serious study of the phenomenon of romantic love.
-Psychologists Ellen Bersheid and Elaine Walster discussed this common observation made, they note, by Socrates, Ovid, the Kama Sutra, and "Dear Abby," that the presentation of a hard-to-get as opposed to an immediately yielding exterior is a help in eliciting passion.
+Psychologists Ellen Berscheid and Elaine Walster discussed this common observation made, they note, by Socrates, Ovid, the Kama Sutra, and "Dear Abby," that the presentation of a hard-to-get as opposed to an immediately yielding exterior is a help in eliciting passion.

-Rather than being an emotion itself, romantic love is a motivational state which can produce different emotions depending on the situation: positive feelings when things go well and negative feelings when things go awry.
-The "goal" according to Tennov's analysis is "oneness" with the LO, i.e. mutual reciprocation or return of feelings.
+Rather than being an emotion itself, romantic love is a motivational state which elicits different emotions depending on the situation: positive feelings when things go well and negative feelings when things go awry.
+The "goal" according to Tennov's analysis is "oneness" with the LO, i.e. mutual reciprocation or return of feelings; a person in limerence is emotionally dependent on the perceived probability of this reciprocation.
+In the reward theory of attraction, an LO is seen as a reinforcer because of the potential for a rewarding experience in their presence.

 According to Tennov's theory, two elements are required for limerence to develop and intensify: hope and uncertainty.
 There must be at least some hope that an LO will reciprocate, but uncertainty over their true feelings is required for the preoccupation and mood changes to intensify.
 In some cases, uncertain reciprocation can produce mood swings which are so abrupt as to cause emotional volatility, even in generally stable people.
 One of Tennov's informants recalls: "When I felt [Barry] loved me, I was intensely in love and deliriously happy; when he seemed rejecting, I was still intensely in love, only miserable beyond words."